mnmmelo/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 Strategy: Fill missing values with the mean value found for that 5-minute interval.
-The average number of steps for each 5-minute interval is currently  stored in the averagePatternNAs data frame.
+The average number of steps for each 5-minute interval is stored in the averagePatternNAs data frame.

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.